Here’s how your humor compares to others across the four styles.

 Self-defeating humorists mine their own flaws for laughs, sometimes letting others pile on.
 Making themselves the punch-line can smooth social interactions but may mask fragile self-esteem and higher anxiety.
 Lower scores show a healthier reluctance to put oneself down for entertainment.

-Self-defeating humor score: 38 (97th percentile) — you are very much above average on this style of humor.
+Self-defeating humor score: 23 (32nd percentile) — you are somewhat below average on this style of humor.

 Write a humorous roast of yourself before roasting anyone else.